ibm-security-verify/verify-mobile-android/sdk/fido2/fido2_module.md

 The FIDO2 software development kit (SDK) is a native implementation of attestation and assertion ceremonies.
 Essentially providing the equivalent of WebAuthn's `navigator.credentials.create()` and `navigator.credentials.get()` for native mobile apps.
 The FIDO2 SDK supports custom certificate attestation and authenticator extensions.

-In contrast to the [FIDO2 API for Android](https://developers.google.com/identity/fido/android/native-apps), our SDK has the following differences:
+Distinguished from the  [FIDO2 API for Android](https://developers.google.com/identity/fido/android/native-apps), this SDK exhibits the following distinctions:
 - Exclusive support for ES256 keys ensures heightened cryptographic security.
 - Seamless integration of the `txAuthSimple` extension enhances authentication capabilities.
 - Elimination of the necessity for a Digital Asset Links file (`assetlinks.json`) streamlines deployment processes and enhances overall flexibility.